jellytoaster/anarchic/README.md

 Copy the example config file in the source folder and rename it to `config.py`, change the desired settings, and you're good to go!

-❗ **NOTE: Even though this project is open-source, you are not allowed to go around and claim it is yours.**
+❗ **NOTE: HAH!
+We have a license, you don't want to get sued, do you?
+Then don't steal without credit!**